code-rabi/mews-mcp/README.md

 ## Quick Start

+### Using Smithery (Recommended)

+The easiest way to use this MCP server is through [Smithery](https://smithery.ai), which provides hosted MCP servers:

+1. Go to [Smithery](https://smithery.ai) and find the Mews MCP server
+2. Click "Add Configuration" and provide your Mews credentials
+3. Copy the connection URL to your AI client

+### Local Installation

-Copy the following JSON and paste it in Claude, Cursor, or any other AI client that supports MCPs:
+For local development or direct installation, copy the following JSON and paste it in Claude, Cursor, or any other AI client that supports MCPs:

 ```json
 {